eroslover/laravel-references/README.md

 ## Usage

 Choose the model you want to add references to.
-As in example above I'll choose `Photo`.
+As in example above, I'll choose `Photo`.
 This class should implement `ReferencesInterface` and import `References` trait.

 ```php
 namespace App;